Bills would expand HOPE funding

-ATLANTA — New bills introduced in the Georgia legislature would change how HOPE some scholarships and grants are awarded.
-The sponsor says the changes would mostly help lower income students access funds for college.
+ATLANTA — New bills introduced in the Georgia legislature would change how some HOPE scholarships and grants are awarded.
+The sponsor said the changes would mostly help lower income students access funds for college.

 The legislation would tweak one of Georgia’s most popular government programs – which pays at least a portion of expenses for students enrolled at Georgia colleges.

-HOPE uses proceeds from the Georgia lottery to fund college expenses and pre-K programs for Georgia students.
-As more college-bound students have used HOPE, the program’s impact has spread somewhat thin – especially at Georgia technical colleges, according to state Rep. Stacey Evans (D-Atlanta).
+HOPE uses proceeds from the Georgia Lottery to fund college expenses and pre-K programs for Georgia students.
+As more college-bound students have used HOPE, the program’s impact has been spread somewhat thin – especially at Georgia technical colleges, according to state Rep. Stacey Evans (D-Atlanta).

 "Students in technical colleges are the most price-sensitive students.
-So if you take away any little bit of their aid package, and it may knock them out of being able to go at all," Evans said in an interview with 11Alive News.
+So, if you take away any little bit of their aid package, and it may knock them out of being able to go at all," Evans said in an interview with 11Alive.

-HOPE can afford to expand its benefits, says budget analyst Jennifer Lee.
+HOPE can afford to expand its benefits, said budget analyst Jennifer Lee.

 "We’ve managed the HOPE dollars very conservatively, and I would say too conservatively, considering the need that is out there today," said Lee, of the left-leaning Georgia Budget Policy Institute.